connorhehn/JungleMaze/README.md

 # JungleMaze
-Jungle Maze solver using backtracking algorithm
+Jungle Maze solver using backtracking algorithm in python.